APPLY FOR ONLINE PERSONAL TRAINING

 5. Repeat with the left arm, alternating back and forth.

-Are you ready to build a strong feminine physique and make fitness your everyday lifestyle?
+Are you ready to build a strong feminine physique you can keep for life?

 Girl, it sounds like it’s time to apply for Emily Cramer Fitness 1:1 Coaching!